 2018/19 budget Savings of £11.7m require to be delivered and the Council also agreed to increase Council Tax by 3%.
 Already challenges have been identified in delivering some of the savings, risking a further depletion of our reserves unless alternative savings can be found.
 Demographic change and demand for services The changing profile of our population in terms of age and location will see increasing demand for certain services in certain locations whilst questioning the sustainability of others.
 Geopolitical factors Around 80% of our funding comes from the Scottish Government.
 Brexit and other wider macroeconomic and political issues mean great uncertainty over the state of public sector finances and a potential impact on this funding source.
 Asset condition The physical condition of our roads, schools and other assets has been declining.
 Despite significant historic and planned investment that condition may well decline further.
 Reserves With non-earmarked reserves at an historic low of 1.6% of the annual revenue budget the Council is vulnerable to unforeseen events and has limited means to effect transformational change.
 Pay Current pay negotiations suggest that local government is facing upward pressure for higher pay settlements.
 Without Scottish Government support these will be unaffordable without impacting severely on services and employment opportunities.
 Grant Funding The level of funding for core services is forecast to continue to reduce in real terms.
 The current situation whereby the Council receives a single year grant allocation means that it is difficult to plan ahead with any certainty.
 Changes in senior staff The planned retirements of the Chief Executive and Director of Care and Learning will require a period of transition at a time when strong leadership is required.
 Satisfaction with Council Services Overall public satisfaction with Council services sits at 73% and has been declining over the last 5 years.
 The financial challenges faced by the Council may see this reducing further.
 Workforce The Council's workforce is ageing with 43% of staff over the age of 50.
-Projections show that 43,000 jobs will need to be filled in the Highland region by 2027 at a time when the working age population is expected to fall by over 4%.
+Projections show that due to demographic change the wider Highland region will have a shortfall of 26,000 staff by 2024.